Cincinnati vs. UCF NCAA Football Odds, Plays and Insights | October 16, 2021

 Over/Under Insights

-- Cincinnati and its opponents have scored at least 57.5 points -- this matchup's over/under -- only two times this year.
+- Cincinnati and its opponents have combined for 56.5 points just twice this season.

-- UCF's games have gone over 57.5 points in four of five chances this season.

-- Saturday's over/under is 20.3 points lower than the two team's combined 77.8 points per game average.
+- The combined points per game average of the two teams, 77.8, is 21.3 points more than Saturday's over/under.

-- This contest's total is 17.9 points above the 39.6 these two squads combine to surrender per game this season.
+- This contest's total is 16.9 points more than the 39.6 these two squads combine to surrender per game this season.

 Cincinnati Stats and Trends